m20027/m20027/README.md

 # Biography
 Kazuaki Ohyama was born in Chiba, Japan in 2004.
-He learned electrical at Tokyo Metropolitan College of Industrial Technology (TMCIT).
+He learned basic electrical expertises at Tokyo Metropolitan College of Industrial Technology.